SAISA: Purpose

 SAISA tournaments during the 80s also including cheerleading, which is not included in today’s programs.
 As the organization spread out over a larger area, resulting in teams' traveling internationally to attend tournaments, it became prohibitively expensive to take squads of cheerleaders.
 Cultural sensitivities were also a factor in the decision to discontinue cheerleading, given the typically scanty uniforms worn by cheerleaders.
 By the early 90s, cheering was simply each school's boys teams attending the girls' matches and cheering for them, and vice versa.

-SAISA provides the chance for students to get a break from the pressures of school work and to get out and visit other schools, mix with students from different backgrounds, share common experiences, develop new skills in the company of other like-minded young people, and make lifelong friends.
-All of these add up to far more than just a game of basketball or soccer, or an excellent dramatic production.
-SAISA is a tool, which forms character, a program that adds value to the educational experiences of young people, and an environment, which provides personal growth through students interacting in different cultural surroundings.